roughike/streaming_shared_preferences/README.md

 ### Quick overview of the API surface

-Here's **plain Dart example** on how you would listen to changes in an integer and print the value to console every time it changes:
+Here's **plain Dart example** on how you would print a value to console every time a `counter` integer changes:

 ```dart
 // Get a reference to the counter Preference, and provide a default value